hyperledger/indy-hipe/text/0138-rich-schema-context/README.md

   URIs, where the value of the first URI is https://www.w3.org/ns/did/v1.
   If more than one URI is provided, the URIs must be interpreted as an ordered set.
-  - `id`: The context object's DID (NOTE: this does not include "did:sov:")
+  - `id`: The context object's DID
+  - `content`:
     - `type`: "ctx"
     - `name`: Context's name string
     - `version`: Context's version string
+    - `hash`:
+      - `type`: the type of hash,
+      - `value`: the hexadecimal value of the hash of the canonical form of the data object
-  - `content`: The value of this property is a `@context`
+    - `data`: The value of this property is a `@context`
       - `@context`: This value must be either:
         - a URI (it should dereference to a Context object)
         - a Context object (a dict)
         - an array of Context objects and/or Context URIs

 *Request Example*:
 ```